Please like and subscribe if you enjoyed the video! It would help us a lot.

 Dual band Wi-Fi performance was excellent since we could stream high bit-rate material (1080p Blu Ray backups) with no skipped frames or buffering issues.
 Make sure your access point is equally capable.

-Overall, if Dolby Atmos and DTS X were supported, Apple TV 4K would have been the best video player available today.
+Overall, if Dolby Atmos and DTS X were supported (for locally stored files), Apple TV 4K would have been the best video player available today.
 There are rumors for Atmos support in the near future, but you can never be certain with Apple giving away free stuff.

 Testing Part 2 (Streaming Services) – Gaming